-Our interest lies in computational approaches to unravel the genotype--phenotype map on a genome-wide scale.
+Our interest lies in computational approaches to unravel the genotype– phenotype map on a genome-wide scale.
 How do genetic background and environment jointly shape phenotypic traits or causes diseases?
 How are genetic and external factors integrated at different molecular layers, and how variable are these molecular readouts between individual cells?

-To answer these pertinent questions, we build on statistics as our main tool.
-To make accurate inferences from high-dimensional omics datasets, it is essential to account for biological and technical noise and to propagate evidence strength between different steps in the analysis.
-With this in mind, we develop statistical analysis methods in the area of gene regulation, genome wide association studies and causal discovery in molecular systems.
-Our methodological work is tight in with experimental collaborations, where we study the variability of molecular traits in different systems, including yeast models, plants and human genetics.
+We use statistics as our main tool to answer these questions.
+To make accurate inferences from high-dimensional ‘omics datasets, it is essential to account for biological and technical noise and to propagate evidence strength between different steps in the analysis.
+To address these needs, we develop statistical analysis methods in the areas of gene regulation, genome wide association studies (GWAS) and causal reasoning in molecular systems.

 Future goals and projects

 We will continue to develop innovative statistical approaches to analyze data from high-throughput genetic and molecular profiling studies.
 We are particularly interested in following up our recent efforts to model single-cell variation data.
 A major challenge in this area will be the integration of multiple modalities in single-cell genomics, for example linking single-cell epigenome variation with single-cell RNA-Seq.
 We are particularly interested in applying these methods to data from the Human Induced Pluripotent Stem Cell Initiative (HipSci), in which we are a partner.